 Moxi has some roller skates for beginners as well.
 This includes the Ivy Jungle model.
 They offer a smooth glide, while also providing maximum support.
 Since the lace-up features create a snug fit, these are a safer pair of skates as well.

 When it comes to options for beginners, it is a tie.
-Both Impala and Moxi skates have lines for new skaters.
-They even out in terms of features and advantages, making either one an excellent choice.
+Both Impala and Moxi skates have lines f even out in terms of features and advantages, making either one an excellent choice.

 Impala or Moxi Skates For Professionals